realworldocaml/book/book/testing.md

 # Testing {#testing data-type=chapter}

-Testing is a fundamental part of building reliable software, but that doesn't prevent people from routinely under-investing in testing.
-The reasons are clear enough.
+Testing is fundamental to building reliable software, but you wouldn't know it from watching how software engineers spend their time.
 Testing can be tedious, and in the early stages of a project, it's often not obvious how important testing is going to become down the line.
-Since testing is harder to do if it hasn't been designed in from the start, it's all too easy to get stuck with system that's both under-tested and difficult to add tests to.
+This leads people to test less than they should, and more critically, to design systems without taking testability into account, which makes such omissions harder to fix down the line.

 In some ways, OCaml's type-system makes this worse, by enhancing the illusion that you can get by without testing.
 After all, many trivial bugs are caught cheaply by OCaml's type system, no testing required.
-But make no mistake, type system or no type system, testing is essential.
+But make no mistake, type system or no type system, testing is essential as your systems evolve and grow more complex.

-A good way of motivating yourself to write tests is to make it easy and fun.
-Testing tools can reduce the tedium of writing tests and simplify the process of maintaining them.
-With better infrastructure in place, you'll find yourself writing way more tests, and your creations will be more reliable as a result.
+One way to improve the situtation is to fix the tedium problem.
+With the right tools, writnig tests can be made lightweight and fun.
+With better infrastructure in place, you'll find yourself writing more tests, and your creations will be more reliable as a result.

-The goal of this chapter is to teach you about some of the available infrastructure for testing in OCaml.
-But before that, we'll discuss what makes for good tests, and what kind of test automation is important to have.
-Then we'll turn back to what tools are available specifically for OCaml.
+The goal of this chapter is to teach you about some of the testing infrastructure available in the OCaml ecosystem.
+But first, we'll discuss more generally what you should be optimizing for in your tests and in your testing infrastructure.

 ## What makes for good tests? {#what-makes-for-good-tests data-type=sect1}